 FIVE STAR isn't just a name, it's the type of service you receive at Five Star Credit Union.
 Five Star Service exists in every part of the credit union.
-From our superior rates to a friendly smile from every Member Service Representative, Five Star Service is what we are all about.
+From our free checking with Interest, our superior deposit and loan rates, a friendly smile from every Member Service Representative who know you by name, Five Star Service is what we are all about.
 And that's just one way your credit union is different.
 As members say, "Happiness is a Five Star Credit Union Account!"

 Five Star Credit Union was founded in August of 1964 in Cedar Springs, Georgia.
 The credit union's original mission was to serve the employees of Great Southern Paper Company (now Georgia-Pacific) and initially was chartered as Cedar Springs Federal Credit Union.
 In 1991, to reflect a growing membership from other employers and towns, we changed our name to Five Star Federal Credit Union.
 In 1997, the board of directors voted to relocate our headquarters to Dothan, AL, and we chose to become an Alabama state-chartered credit union (dropping the "Federal" from our name).
 This allowed us to offer our membership to many more people in Alabama and Georgia.
 We operate branches throughout Southern Georgia and SE Alabama.
 We pride ourselves on the "Five Star" friendly service we provide our members.
 After all, as a shareholder member, we are truly YOUR family's credit union, and we are here for you and your family.

-At the close of business on February 29th, 2012 Frederica Credit Union (with branches in Brunswick, GA and St Simons Island GA) enthusiastically merged with Five Star Credit Union (Dothan, AL).
+In 2012 Frederica Credit Union (with branches in Brunswick, GA and St Simons Island GA) merged with Five Star Credit Union (Dothan, AL).
 The merger with a larger, fast growing credit union like Five Star allows Frederica to offer many more loans with low rates to members and to provide higher yields on members' savings.
 The merger is a benefit to both credit unions and to all our combined members.

-In November 2014 Georgia Coastal Federal Credit Union with a single branch in Brunswick GA merged with Five Star and shortly thereafter became our 13th branch (3rd in Glynn County GA)
+In November 2014 Georgia Coastal Federal Credit Union with a single branch in Brunswick GA merged with Five Star.
+This branch was later consolidated into our other two Glynn County GA branches.

 Why a Credit Union Instead of a Bank?